lfbergee/presentations/cypress.md

     - `(java|type)script`
     - mocha-syntax
     - chai expecters
-    - jQuery (its still a thing, and a quite good thing)
+    - jQuery (its still a thing and still quite good)
     - **NO JAVA** or python or ruby (looking at you Selenium)
 - Screenshots, videos, snapshots, snapshots of screenshots 🤯
 - Documentation and onboarding 🤯

+---

 -> # Client testing <-